 Cleveland, meanwhile, is the bustling yin to Cuyahoga's pastoral yang, the two worlds linked by the winding Cuyahoga River (and Interstate-77).
 Spend a day immersed in fall color, then zip back for big-city pleasures: an overnight at the historic J. Palen House, an orchestra performance in Severance Hall.
 Funky neighborhoods like Ohio City and Tremont feel a universe away from Cuyahoga's rocky gorges—but the dirt on your shoes proves they're not.

-Lake View Cemetery The landscaping alone warrants a visit, but history buffs shouldn't miss President Garfield's impressive tomb and monument.
+The landscaping alone warrants a visit to Lake View Cemetery, but history buffs shouldn't miss President Garfield's impressive tomb and monument.
 The cemetery is near University Circle, home to many of the city's museums.
 Free.

-West Side Market Cleveland's ethnic heritage comes to vivid life in hip Ohio City, with more than 100 vendors.
+Cleveland's ethnic heritage comes to vivid life at West Side Market in hip Ohio City, with more than 100 vendors.